Nanofus/novel.js/README.md

 The above example shows how the statements can be used; Items must be prefixed with `inv.` and stats with `stat.`.
 Items and stats return their counts and values. `var.` is also available for `game.json` variables.
 The supported operators are `==`, `!=`, `<`, `<=`, `>` and `>=`.
 You may also use math operators `+`, `-`, `/` and `*`.
 Operators `||` (OR) and `&&` (AND) and parentheses `()` can also be used.

 If you do string comparation, you can use `==` and `!=` to compare them.
-To use a string as the equation's other side, it doesn't need any special notation, because everything that cannot be parsed is assumed to be a string.
+To use a string as the equation's other side, it doesn't need any special notation, because everything that cannot be parsed as anything else is assumed to be a string.
 Simply write `var.gameName!=testGame`, for example.

 #### Format for value statements and commands